Websoft9/aws/docs/else-glossary.md

 #### VHD

-An Azure managed disk is a virtual hard disk (VHD).
+An AWS managed disk is a virtual hard disk (VHD).
 You can think of it like a physical disk in an on-premises server but, virtualized.
-Azure managed disks are stored as page blobs, which are a random IO storage object in Azure.
-We call a managed disk ‘managed’ because it is an abstraction over page blobs, blob containers, and Azure storage accounts.
-With managed disks, all you have to do is provision the disk, and Azure takes care of the rest.
+AWS managed disks are stored as page blobs, which are a random IO storage object in AWS.
+We call a managed disk ‘managed’ because it is an abstraction over page blobs, blob containers, and AWS storage accounts.
+With managed disks, all you have to do is provision the disk, and AWS takes care of the rest.

 #### Data disk